 You are invited to our hospital for an excellent opportunity to learn and obtain practical insight into what it really means to be a healthcare professional.
 This is a truly eye-opening experience at one of the top medical facilities in Central Europe.

 The guiding principle of the University Hospital in Motol is our comprehensiveness of care.
 We provide treatment through our 55 specialized centers, which cover the majority of current medical specialties.
 I sincerely believe that the experience and knowledge which can be acquired from the mentors in our hospital will be of great benefit to anyone.
 The students who come to our hospital have a unique opportunity to be a part of professional medical teams whose leading specialists are among the best in the Czech Republic and, in fact, the world.

-Our mentors are Enhlish speaking doctors, nurses, midwives, physiotherapists, dentist, paramedics and other professionals. coming from various fields of healthcare with different backgrounds and specializations.
+Our mentors are English speaking doctors, nurses, midwives, physiotherapists, dentist, paramedics and other professionals, coming from various fields of healthcare with different backgrounds and specializations.
 All of them know their demanding job by heart and they genuinely love it.
 Shadowing our mentors will give you a better understanding of the specialty, and will give you the chance to see yourself in the demanding environment, and to discover what will motivate you to pursue this career.

-Just have a look at each department’s description and the mentoring teams’ profiles to decide which department is the right choice for you.
+Just have a look at each department’s description and the mentoring teams’ profiles to decide which department and specialty is the right choice for you.
 This way you are certain to shadow the right person with the skills and abilities you want, for at least 25 hours per week.

 Before your arrival each of the mentors at the chosen department can see a limited section of your profile in the CHP System.
 Your expectations, motivation and education will create an important impression on your mentor!